lordkilgore/2DEngine/README.md

 ## *Key Features*
-- An **internal clock** that measures the length in which the ball has provided itself abstinence from floor collision; its "*uptime*"
+- An **internal clock** that measures the length of time start from which the ball has not collided with the floor; its "*uptime*"
 - Visual indicators delineating the **vector components** applied in black, the *cursor's* **distance** from the ball in red, and the **inverse** of the *cursor's* angle from the ball in white
   - This demonstrates the direct relation between *triangular geometry* and the application of force therein onto an object
 - Application of **Newtonian Mechanics** such that the ball's interaction remains inert, predictable, and within realistic preoccupation